-It’s time for parents to abandon the old adage that kids “deserve a good spanking” every once in a while, health experts say.
+It’s time for parents to abandon the old adage that kids “deserve a good spanking” every once in a while.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The American Academy of Pediatrics (AAP) recently issued a strong statement advising parents not to spank their children, based on a growing pile of studies showing that the disciplinary technique does more harm than good.
+The American Academy of Pediatrics (AAP) issued a strong statement in 2018, advising parents not to spank their children, based on a growing pile of studies showing that the disciplinary technique does more harm than good.

 Research over the last 20 years has demonstrated that spanking increases aggression in young children and is ineffective in changing their undesirable behavior, the AAP says.
 Studies have also linked spanking to an increased risk of mental health disorders and impaired brain development.

-While spanking may create a sense of fear in the child in that moment, it will not improve behavior over the long term, experts say.
-In fact, regular spanking normalizes the act of hitting and can lead to aggressive behavior that encourages continued conflict between the parent and child.
+While spanking may create a sense of fear in your child in the moment, it won’t improve behavior over the long term.
+In fact, regular spanking normalizes the act of hitting and can lead to aggressive behavior that encourages continued conflict between you and your child.

 “Children view their parents as role models,” Dr. Estrella says.
 “Aggressive behavior will only generate more negative behaviors in a child.”